apereo/cas/docs/cas-server-documentation/configuration/Configuration-Server-Management.md

 #### Overlay

-The configuration server itself, similar to CAS, can be deployed via the following module in it own [WAR overlay](https://github.com/apereo/cas-configserver-overlay):
+The configuration server itself, similar to CAS, can be deployed using the [CAS Initializr](../installation/WAR-Overlay-Initializr.html).

 {% include casmodule.html group="org.apereo.cas" module="cas-server-webapp-config-server" %}